theonlyanil/Saas-Directory/dir/dev-tools/README.md

 Boilerplates

-Boilerplates

 #### Products:
 - [Shipfast](https://shipfa.st/): The NextJS boilerplate with all you need to build your SaaS, AI tool, or any other web app and make your first $ online fast.

 ### Django
 ![Django icon](undefined)

-A high-level Python web framework for rapid development.

 A high-level Python web framework for rapid development.